2001 Lebanon Protest (7 August): History

-In 2000, Christian-Maronite Patriarch Nassrallah Boutros Sfeir campaigned in Mount Lebanon for the reconciliation of Chrisitians and Druze, after a dispute that goes back to the civil war, which is believed to have inspired the 7 August 2001 revolt.

-Moreover, the withdrawal of Israel from the South of Lebanon in 2000, encouraged even more the total independence from the Syrians.
+In 2000, Christian-Maronite Patriarch Nassrallah Boutros Sfeir campaigned in Mount Lebanon for the reconciliation of Christians and Druze, after a dispute that goes back to the civil war, which is believed to have inspired the 7 August 2001 revolt.
+Moreover, the withdrawal of Israel from the South of Lebanon in 2000 had encouraged even more the total independence from the Syrians.

 On the day of the 7 August 2001, the Lebanese security forces arrested hundreds of people who were demonstrating for freedom of expression and against the Syrian regime, and put them in prison without any arrest warrants or legal justifications.

 In 2005, the assassination of the prime minister Rafik Hariri led to a massive Cedar Revolution which resulted in the total withdrawal of the Syrian troops from Lebanon on April 30, 2005.